Create and Configure Competition

 Example: Value = 4,3,2 → the player will be suspended after the 4th, 7th, 9th, 11th, etc. yellow card.

-Only persons in competition roster can serve suspensions: For a player to serve a suspension (by not being added in lineup), that player must be added to competition catalogue/roster
+Only persons in the competition roster can serve suspensions: For a player to serve a suspension (by not being added to the lineup), that player must be added to the competition catalogue/roster